JorgeAGalvis/Resume-Projects/RESTful-API-Project/README.md

 - PUT /employees/{employee_id}: Update an employee by ID.
 - DELETE /employees/{employee_id}: Delete an employee by ID.

-Query Parameters
-You can use query parameters to filter results or specify fields to be returned.
-For example:
-/students?first_name=John&fields=first_name,email: Get the first name and email of students named John.
-/employees?last_name=Doe: Get all employees with the last name Doe.
-Response Format

 All responses are in JSON format.